 Use 64-KB NTFS clusters.
 Compressed volumes must be set to 4-KB NTFS clusters.

-Disable antivirus scanning of FILESTREAM volumes when it is not necessary.
+Disable antivirus scanning of FILESTREAM volumes when it's not necessary.
 If antivirus scanning is necessary, avoid setting policies that will automatically delete offending files.

 Set up and tune the RAID level for fault tolerance and the performance that is required by an application.